 The Awardee will be recognized in the Women Lawyers Journal and will receive complimentary registration to our Conferences for their graduating year.

-Nominations must be received no later than TBD.
+Nominations must be received no later than Monday, May 3rd, 2021.
 Nominations received after that date will not be entitled to the benefits associated with this award.
 Only one student per law school may be nominated.
 Multiple submissions will result in NAWL's arbitrary selection of one.

 Please send your 2021 Outstanding Law Student selection by email to Isabell Retamoza, email@example.com